 On June 15, 2021 and July 30, 2021, the BOD and stockholders of LRWC respectively approved the reclassification of LRWC's 1.5 million preferred shares into common shares.
-On May 20, 2022, the SEC approved the amendment of the Articles of Incorporation reflecting this reclassification.
 On November 22, 2021 and January 7, 2022, the BOD and stockholders respectively approved the reclassification of the remaining 1.0 billion preferred shares into common shares.
-On May 26, 2022, the SEC approved the amendment of the Articles of Incorporation reflecting this further reclassification.
+On May 20, 2022, the SEC approved the amendment of the Articles of Incorporation.